NathanaelA/nativescript-platform-css/README.md

 }
 ```

-So on ios the background would be red, on a android the color is green.
+So on ios and windows the background would be red, on a android the color is green.

 ## Why use this?
 You can set ALL the normal CSS values this way include width, height, font-size.
 This allows you to reuse the majority of your css without having to have separate files.